Some people think you only need a data warehouse if you have huge amounts of data.

-5. Make It Easy to Analyze Data Across Your Company
+5. Make It Easy to Access Data Across Your Company

-By creating a single source of standardized data—i.e., ensuring that all of your company's data conforms to a common format—you can uncover new insights by cross-referencing data across your organization.
+By standardizing your data—i.e., ensuring that all of your company's data conforms to a common format—you can uncover new insights by cross-referencing data across your organization.
 For example, now you can lay loyalty program results over help-desk inquiries and figure out ways to preempt bottlenecks and identify opportunities.

 You don't need to be a big company to obtain these benefits from a data warehouse.
 If your business generates large amounts of data—which is true of any business with a PoS system, an accounting system, a social media strategy, etc.—and you're interested in analyzing this data holistically, then a data warehouse is for you.